Broadcasting Canadian sports to 136 countries

 The Alberta Colleges Athletic Conference (ACAC) is the third-largest collegiate conference in Canada.
-Since 2009, the conference has been streaming basketball, hockey, volleyball and other games to fans around the world.
+Since 2009, the conference has been streaming basketball, hockey, volleyball, and other sports to fans around the world.
+However, in 2016, ACAC built its own expanded online college sports network that would be the envy of college sports.
+As its online video efforts grew, ACAC realized that it needed a video platform that could support its growing library and audience.

 “Connecting athletes to their communities abroad is one of our top priorities”